 2010-11: Friesen had his best offensive season in his fourth year with Niagara as the IceDogs added several high profile prospects and finished with the OHL’s second-best record.
 He scored 26 goals with 40 assists and was +29 with 61 PMs in 60 games during the regular season.
 Niagara reached the third round of the OHL playoffs and Friesen was +7 and scored 2 goals with 8 assists and 19 PMs in 14 playoff games.

 2011-12: Friesen returned to Niagara for a fifth season in the OHL as a 20-year-old.
-Playing on a loaded Ice Dogs team that finished first in the Central Division and reached the OHL finals, Friesen was Niagara's fourth-leading scorer with 26 goals and 45 assists in 62 games and led the team in penalty minutes (106).
+Playing on a loaded Ice Dogs team that finished first in the Central Division and reached the OHL finals, Friesen was Niagara’s fourth-leading scorer with 26 goals and 45 assists in 62 games and led the team in penalty minutes (106).
 He was one of five players for the Ice Dogs with 20 or more points in the playoffs – scoring 8 goals with 14 assists in 20 games and was plus-seven with 18 penalty minutes.
-Friesen was named to the OHL's third all-star team and signed a three-year, entry-level contract with the Canucks in May 2012.
+Friesen was named to the OHL’s third all-star team and signed a three-year, entry-level contract with the Canucks in May of 2012.

 2012-13: Friesen played in 42 games for Vancouver’s AHL affiliate in Chicago in his first pro season and also spent time with the ECHL’s Kalamazoo Wings.
 Seeing limited time in a lower line role for the Wolves he scored 1 goal with 4 assists and was +4 with 22 penalty minutes.
 Chicago finished fourth in the Midwest Division and missed the AHL playoffs.
 In 10 ECHL games he had 4 assists and was -2 with 2 penalty minutes.
 Kalamazoo finished four points behind Greenville for the final playoff spot.